Neurodegeneration · systems · long-term work

 What I’m working on

-Most of my attention sits at the intersection of neurodegeneration, computation, and useful systems.
+Most of my work sits where neurodegeneration, computation, and research systems meet.

 Neurodegeneration